cliff14/composer/doc/02-libraries.md

 package on Packagist, it is able to infer the version from the VCS (git, svn, hg) information, so in that case you do not have to specify it, and it is recommended not to.
-See [tags](#tags) and [branches](#branches) to see how version numbers are extracted from these.
+See [tags](#tags) and [branches](#branches) to see how version numbers are extracted fom these.

 If you are creating packages by hand and really have to specify it explicitly, you can just add a `version` field: